Trigeminal Neuralgia And Diabetes

 Xue Fu Zhu Yu Tang helps to unblock trapped energy channels, increasing blood flow to the painful area.

-Side effects may occur from the use of these herbs, and guidance from a qualified practitioner or Doctor of Oriental Medicine is recommended before using Chinese herbs for this condition.
+Side effects may occur from the use of these herbs, and guidance from a qualified practitioner is recommended before using Chinese herbs for this condition.

 Refer to our article Using Herbal Remedies Safely!